Leo-Corporation/LeoCorp-Docs/README.md

 ## What is it?
 In this repo, there is mainly vital files for our update system, documentation, and more.

-Do not edit any update files.
+Do not edit any update files (XSS/Update System).
 ## What types of documents are stored here?
 You will find all this types of documents:
 - Issue Template